qtecsolution/1commerce-saas/README.md

-# 1Commerce: One-Page Shop Builder
+# 1Commerce SaaS: One-Page Shop Builder

-1Commerce is the ultimate platform for small and medium-sized enterprises (SMEs) to craft and launch high-converting single page shops with ease.
+1Commerce SaaS is the ultimate platform for small and medium-sized enterprises (SMEs) to craft and launch high-converting single page shops with ease.
 With an intuitive real-time customization, and niche product optimization, businesses can showcase their products effortlessly.
 Powered by PHP, Laravel, Vue.js, and Bootstrap, it delivers a seamless, responsive, and scalable experience across all devices.
 Whether you're a startup or an established brand, 1Commerce transforms your ideas into stunning single page shops—without the hassle of coding.

 ---